-There is a "drone", a "CAVE" (computer assisted virtual environment), and an "Interactive Virtual Sandbox" helping to expand research into digital fields along with GPS, GIS, and remote sensing techniques, as well as traditional geologic mapping, which can be enhanced by the use of any of the currently available digital technologies.
+There is a "drone" for , a "CAVE" (computer assisted virtual environment), and an "Interactive Virtual Sandbox" helping to expand research into digital fields along with GPS, GIS, and remote sensing techniques, as well as traditional geologic mapping, which can be enhanced by the use of any of the currently available digital technologies.

 Graduate students produce geologic maps from start to finish using ArcGIS and Adobe Illustrator with help from fellow students, faculty and staff.
 The Idaho Geological Survey offers most of these maps for sale once they are peer reviewed and assigned a publication number.

 Students produced an Interactive Virtual Sandbox using open source software, a Micorsoft kinect and help from campus facilities carpenters to build the actual box and platform.
 It has been used in demonstrations to show topographic features in a three dimensional environment.
 Kids (of ALL ages!) love playing in the sand and changing the landscape.